JosePeanilla/CataMe-Backend/README.md

 These endpoints allow obtaining information from the registered users:

-- GET /users : Get the list of all registered users.
+- `GET /users` - Get the list of all registered users.
-- GET /users/:id: Gets information about a user by ID.
+- `GET /users/:id` - Gets information about a specific user.
-- POST /users: Creates a new user.
+- `POST /users` - Creates a new user.
-- PATCH /users/:id: Updates a user's profile.
+- `PATCH /users/:id` - Updates a user's profile.
-- DELETE /users/:id: Deletes a user's account.
+- `DELETE /users/:id` - Deletes a user's account.

 #### Wine bottles

-These endpoints allow information to be obtained from wine bottles:
+These endpoints allow obtaining information from the wine bottles:

 - GET /wines: Get the list of all the wine bottles.
 - POST /wines: Registers a new wine bottle (requires administrator approval).